irsl/jackson-rce-via-spel/README.md

 into the JSON structure and use that info at unmarshalling.
 This  can be dangerous when the input is controlled by an attacker and the target class contains a field of type Object or something general (like Comparable).

-How likely this is?
+How likely is this?
 I'm naive, so I hope Java developers don't degrade a type-safe language to the level of an interpreted type-unsafe language by (ab)using Objects as base classes...
 But I wouldn't be surprised if one day some huge enterprise software would be exploited one day via this vulnerability.